storacha/w3up/packages/upload-client/README.md

 ### Step 0

-Obtain the issuer (the signing authority) and proofs that the issuer has been delegated the capabilities to store data and register uploads:
+Obtain the invocation configuration. i.e. the issuer (the signing authority) and proofs that the issuer has been delegated the capabilities to store data and register uploads:

 ```js
 import { Agent } from '@web3-storage/access-client'